Review: Keyboard fans will absolutely love the BlackBerry Key2

 That's a glum beginning for a phone with fantastic battery life and genuinely smart ideas, like keyboard shortcuts, a dedicated shortcuts button on the side of the phone and widgets that are built into your screen icons.
 Plus, there's a new "Speed Key" that helps you open the shortcut app no matter which screen you're on.
 The space bar doubles as a fingerprint reader (though I had some problems with accuracy) and there's a productivity tab that shows your calendar appointments and weather at-a-glance.

-The Key2 also drastically improves last year's KeyOne (£338 at Amazon.co.uk) from nose to tail in almost every way, from the size and shape of the keyboard buttons to the dual cameras on the back -- a first for BlackBerry devices.
+The Key2 also drastically improves last year's KeyOne from nose to tail in almost every way, from the size and shape of the keyboard buttons to the dual cameras on the back -- a first for BlackBerry devices.

 But there are unignorable problem areas, like the fact that apps tend to lag when they load, and some apps trigger a virtual keyboard, like Gmail, which stacks the soft keyboard stacked on top of the phone's hardware keyboard, with little screen space left over.
 The phone's touch screen didn't always respond as it should have, so I sometimes tapped the same area multiple times.